 Medical insurance is available for International Students through Student Secure International Student Insurance (not affiliated with Touro).
-For details on what's covered and how to apply, visit: international student insurance.com or call Toll Free USA: (888) 247-1387, direct +1 (904) 247-1387.
+For details on what's covered and how to apply, visit: http://internationalstudentinsurance.com or call Toll Free USA: (888) 247-1387, direct +1 (904) 247-1387.